OPERATION YASMIN

 Mosul, Iraq

-Veterans Rebuilding Life partner, the Iraqi Institution for Development (IID) met Yasmine and her father, at the state-run cardiac hospital in Erbil in Iraq’s Kurdistan region while they were on a routine visit to two little boys, ages 2 and 4, who were just out of the ICU after their successful heart surgeries.
+Veterans Rebuilding Life partners met Yasmine and her father, at the state-run cardiac hospital in Erbil, while on a routine visit to check up on two little boys, ages 2 and 4, who had just completed successful heart surgeries.

 Yasmine and her father had just gotten the bad news.
 Yasmine had a congenital heart defect and needed an open heart surgery or risk irreversible damage to her heart.